IdanGursky/yolov4-bats/README.md

 ##### weights_bats

-bat weights, to locate it during each frame
+bat weights, to locate the bat position in the video per frame

 ##### size